 Since the enactment of the Coronavirus Act on 25th March Property Managers have been encouraging more empathy between landlords and occupiers when agreeing various rent concessions.

 Discussions and negotiations that started around March Quarter payments continued into the June Quarter, as property management teams were in constant dialogue with occupiers and landlords.
 Sympathizing with those struggling to pay their rents, landlords agreed numerous rental concessions, including monthly rent and service charges, deferred rent payment plans, and re-gearing of leases.

 However, whilst such negotiations continue, informed by the new code of practice for commercial leases, some landlords have now seen two Quarters pass without receiving any rents at all.
 With the situation growing untenable, we are seeing increased interest from them to understand the remedies available.

-In the run up to the June Quarter, much of the media’s attention focused on the Government’s announcement that it would be extending its temporary ban on forfeiting leases and the use of commercial rent arrears recovery (CRAR), unless at least 189 days rent remains outstanding, until 30th September 2020 as first set out under the Coronavirus Act.
+In the run-up to the June Quarter, much of the media’s attention focused on the Government’s announcement that it would be extending its temporary ban on forfeiting leases and the use of commercial rent arrears recovery (CRAR), unless at least 189 days rent remains outstanding, until 30th September 2020 as first set out under the Coronavirus Act.

 Whilst the traditional remedies have been restricted, a range of options remain available and are being considered by Landlords.

-Drawing down on a rent deposit.
+Drawing down on a rent deposit

-Where Landlords have the right, some are taking pre-emptive action now before tenants fall into administration, and so preventing them from doing so.
+Where Landlords have the right, some are taking pre-emptive action now before tenants fall into administration.
+Accordingly, preventing them from doing so.

-Using a rent deposit results in an immediate release of cash, however landlords should consider that where a tenant is in administration, the rent may be payable by the administrator as an expense of the administration.
+Using a rent deposit results in an immediate release of cash, indeed.
+However, landlords should consider where a tenant is in administration.
+Accordingly, the rent may be payable by the administrator as an expense of the administration.

-Recovery from former occupiers and guarantors.
+Recovery from former occupiers and guarantors

-To pursue former occupiers or guarantors under either old or new leases the landlord must serve a formal notice under section 17 of the Landlord and Tenant (Covenants) Act 1995 within six months of the relevant sum becoming due.
+Now, how to pursue former occupiers or guarantors under either old or new leases.
+Accordingly, the landlord must serve a formal notice under section 17 of the Landlord and Tenant (Covenants) Act 1995 within six months of the relevant sum becoming due.
 If landlords fail to serve a valid section 17 notice, they lose the right to pursue the outstanding arrears.

-Empathy between occupiers and landlords essential.
+Empathy between occupiers and landlords essential

 The June Quarter date and its ongoing fallout have proved to be one of the biggest challenges that most, if not all, of us have faced in the property management industry.
 However, a commercial understanding and empathy by both occupiers and landlords alike is still essential as we move forward.